grunkgrunk/findbolig-api/README.md

     fb.save_csv(extracted)

-## Important
+## Why it's slow
 You should know that it takes a very long time for the extract function to complete.
-I have tried to help the problem by using grequests so I could get the data asynchronously, but it still takes a long time.
-I don't really know how to make it faster at this point.
+This is because the site is very slow to respond when asked for the rankings.
+It is also slow